When the temperature rises during the summer months, a malfunctioning or inefficient portable air conditioner can be a serious concern.

 However, there will come a time when your device has reached the end of its life or costs too much money to have repaired by a professional.

 If that is the case, then you should probably replace the appliance with a new one.
-Take a look at our free guide on the best portable AC unit models.
+Take a look at our free guide on the best stand up air conditioners.
 It shows you what features to consider and how to find the best one for any size room.

 We also have another guide with cheap portable air conditioner reviews for those of you who are budget conscious.